Tomb of Sargeras Healer Trinkets

 - After casting your spell listed on the trinket (Wild Growth, Essence Font, Prayer of Healing, Light of Dawn, Power Word: Radiance, Chain Heal) you’ll gain a buff which heals the lowest nearby ally every 0.25 seconds.

-- The tooltip says ‘nearest injured ally’ however in testing it picked the lowest health target every single time making it a pretty smart heal (but a little more testing will have to be done here).
+- The tooltip says ‘nearest injured ally’ however in testing it picked the lowest health target every single time making it a pretty smart heal.
 It does have a 15 yard range, and won’t heal anyone outside of that.

 - Numbers wise: